daisungjang/desctab/README.md

 >
 > desctab(trees)

-An excel table should be generated as the following as a result.
+An Excel file should be generated with the following as a result.

 <img width="451" alt="Picture1" src="https://user-images.githubusercontent.com/105834006/182022454-360d80a0-1809-43e2-bc17-19ca046b5bbd.png">